cs4241-20a/cs4241-20a.github.io/using_svelte.md

 {/await}
 ```

 In the above code we're adding the `addTodo` function and a button that triggers it.
-The magic is that, simply by redefining our `promise`. our list is recreated everytime we a new todo.
+The magic is that, simply by redefining our `promise`. our list is recreated everytime we add a new todo.
 The UI is *reactive* to changes in the underlying data.
 OK, let's finish by adding a checkbox to toggle whether each todo item has been completed.

 ```html